Scott Speicher: Legacy

-A memorial statue and plaque was erected on Naval Air Station Cecil Field dedicated to him.
-The Naval Air Station has since been deactivated but the facility remains in operation as a joint civil-military airport.
+A memorial statue and plaque were erected on Naval Air Station Cecil Field and dedicated to him.
+The Naval Air Station has since been deactivated but the facility remains in operation as a joint civil–military airport.

 A memorial head marker dedicated to Speicher stood in Section H of Arlington National Cemetery in Virginia as of 2002.
 The memorial markers are erected when there are no identifiable remains for an individual whose death has been substantiated.
 Cemetery policy states that if remains are later recovered, the head marker will be interred with the coffin.

 In effort to honor Speicher, a former Iraqi air base in the northern Iraqi city of Tikrit was renamed COB Speicher.

 A U.S. Navy F/A-18 Hornet on display outside the Naval Aviation Schools Command at NAS Pensacola, Florida, was dedicated to the Speicher family in May 2009.
 The aircraft was painted in the markings of United States Navy squadron VFA-81 "Sunliners" and USS Saratoga, which was Speicher's squadron and ship when he was shot down.
 A front-page story in the 7 August 2009 issue of the Naval Air Station Pensacola newspaper Gosport describes how Speicher's remains were discovered and identified after 18 years.
 The story has a photo of Speicher's children talking with a member of VFA-81 next to the plane.

 On 13 August 2009, the remains of Captain Speicher arrived in Florida 18 years after having been shot down in the Persian Gulf War.
 The plane containing his remains touched down at Naval Air Station Jacksonville at 3 p.m.
 Thousands of friends and family gathered for his burial.
 Captain Speicher's final resting place is at the Jacksonville Memory Garden located in Orange Park, Florida.

 On 7 September 2009, Captain Speicher was honored at the start of the Florida State University football game against the University of Miami at Bobby Bowden Field at Doak Campbell Stadium when a flight of F/A-18s performed the missing man formation.

-On Memorial Day 2010 an American Flag and a wooden cross bearing his name was commissioned, adding him to the Clay County Florida Parade of Flags.
+On Memorial Day 2010, an American flag and a wooden cross bearing his name were commissioned, adding him to the Clay County Florida Parade of Flags.

 Family

-Speicher was married to JoAnne and they had two children (Meghan and Michael).
+Speicher was married to JoAnne and they had two children.

 In the early months and years after Speicher's incident over Iraq, JoAnne Speicher was supported by Speicher's friend, "Buddy" Harris.
 Eventually, the two became a couple and married.
-Harris took her two children as his own, then they had two children (Madison and Makenzie) of their own.
+Harris took her two children as his own, after which the couple had two more children.
 Harris was a significant voice for action to settle the details of Speicher's death, and has been an ongoing voice for POWs and MIAs.